Protazoa and Virus Monitoring - Drinking Water

 Neither method listed above is capable of determining if cysts are alive or dead, or if they are capable of causing human infection.
 Even without knowledge of infectivity, MWRA has developed trigger levels for these organisms above which notification and other actions would be undertaken, as recommended by Professors Rose and Haas, leading researchers in the field of assessing risk of giardiasis and cryptosporidosis in water supplies.

-MWRA is also participating in a federally funded research study with Tufts Medical School.
-Weekly composite samples of 1000L are taken and investigated using Method 1623.
-The running average for both Giardia and Crypto is 0.026 cyst/100 L. A summary of these results is available at www.mwra.com.
+MWRA also participated in a federally funded research study with Tufts Medical School.
+Weekly composite samples of 1000L were taken and investigated using Method 1623.
+The running average for both Giardia and Cryptosporidium was 0.026 cyst/100 L. A summary of these results is available at www.mwra.com.

 Virus monitoring was initiated in July 1997 as part of EPA’s Information Collection Rule (ICR) program.
 The approved method under this program is the ICR method for total culturable viruses.
 This method detects the presence of many viruses that may be associated with human infection, however there are also viruses detected by this method that are not of concern to humans.
 While this test does not prove the presence of viruses capable of causing infection in people, it does measure the presence of a group of enteric viruses commonly found in fecally contaminated waters and EPA believes these are at least somewhat representative of human pathogenic viruses.
 Under the ICR program, if virus levels exceeded 100 MPN/100 L, additional monitoring would have been required.
 MWRA has never exceeded this limit.
 New virus test methods are being researched and QA staff is reviewing these improvements.
 In most samples, levels of viruses have been below the detection limit.
 In 11 samples since July 1997, viruses were detected at low levels.
 Note: The turn around time for virus test results is typically a minimum of 6 weeks from sampling.